Skip to main content

 Fourier's key insight was:

-• Complex periodic signals can be broken into simple waves.
+• Many periodic signals can be represented or approximated by sums of simple sine and cosine waves.

-A complicated periodic waveform can therefore be written as a sum of sine and cosine waves, called a Fourier series:
+Many complicated periodic waveforms can be represented or approximated by sums of sine and cosine waves, called a Fourier series:

 \[ f(x)=a_{0}+\sum_{n=1}^{\infty }(a_{n}\cos(nx)+b_{n}\sin(nx)) \]